datoptron/datoptron-website/_pages/tools.md

       <div class="wrap">
         <h1>Tools &amp; <span class="green">Platforms</span></h1>
         <p>
-            Datoptron brings from the lab to the market cutting-edge technological innovations for the organisation, analysis, enrichment, and creative use of data. </p>
+            Datoptron brings from the lab to the market cutting-edge technological innovations for the organisation, analysis, enrichment, and creative use of data.
+The tools and platforms developed by Datoptron have been successfully used in the cultural heritage and public administration domains by hundreds of organisations.</p>
       </div>
     </div>
   </section>